-Specifically, establishing switchgears indoors (under Option 3) would require a greater volume of sulphur hexafluoride i.e., SF6 (a greenhouse gas) to insulate switches as compared to locating the switchgear outdoors (Options 1, 2 and 4).
+Specifically, establishing the indoor switchgear (under Option 3) would require a greater volume of sulphur hexafluoride i.e., SF6 (a greenhouse gas) compared to outdoor switchgear (Options 1, 2 and 4).
 SF6 is contained in sealed units and recaptured when assets are decommissioned.
 However, there is a small risk of leakage or accidents, and thus Option 3 has a greater potential to emit SF6 as a result of the increased volume of SF6 in this option.